This post was updated on March 15, 2021.

 1. Sign into MeisterTask and Microsoft Teams

-Please note: Currently only Microsoft Business and Education accounts can use our Office 365 login and therefore the integration with Microsoft Teams.
-So called Microsoft Accounts (previously called Microsoft Live Accounts) can’t access the Office 365 login, thus Office 365 Home subscriptions can’t use it either.
+Please note: Currently only Microsoft Business and Education accounts can use our Office 365 login on our website.
+So-called Microsoft Accounts (previously called Microsoft Live Accounts) can’t access the Office 365 login.
+However, other Office 365 users can take advantage of this integration.

 2. Add the MeisterTask tab